component/reactive/Readme.md

 * [reactive-bamboo](https://github.com/defunctzombie/reactive-bamboo) - an adapter for [bamboo](https://github.com/defunctzombie/bamboo).
 * [reactive-backbone](https://github.com/airportyh/reactive-backbone) - an adapter for Backbone models.

+## Plugins

+Custom bindings to extend reactive are listed on the [plugins wiki page](https://github.com/component/reactive/wiki#plugins)

 ## Interpolation

   Bindings may be applied via interoplation on attributes or text.
 For example here